weivayn/thisiswei/content/posts/2017-12-16-special-day.md

 tags: ["special day","dessert","cupcake","cheesecake","pie","Swiss","steak","bacon","pie"]
 ---

 Today was another special day!
-We started the celebration a few days before so we were able to explore more place!
+We have started the week-long celebration a few days before the actual day, so we were able to visit more places!

 **[Mont Blanc 52](http://www.yelp.com/biz/mont-blanc-52-new-york-2?hrid=Ma13QeAY25yVBFuO2yoXUQ)**  was recommended by my husband's best friend.
 WARNING: melting cheese smells funky.
 We started with some house salad with light dressing.
 We shared lightly fried calamari and escargots.
 The garlic butter where escargots swam in was remarkable!
 I dipped bread in it after finishing escargots.
 We also shared the Swiss cheese fondue, which reminded me of the fondue that I had in Zurich.
 I was feeling buzzed after eating it. :) Emince de Veau à la Zurichoise, which was the traditional swiss minced veal, cream, mushroom & onions.
 It tasted very good as well.
 The service was pretty good here, except the place was super tight to move around.